(© By Kip Mistral. First published in Equine Journal July, 2007. Photograph Courtesy of Premier Equestrian.)

 So, the opposite of being heavy-handed is being light, perhaps too obviously.
 We ask how to achieve lightness in the interaction between the horse and rider.
 Zettl has another surprising answer.
 “Sometimes people think lightness means not doing anything, but too much giving can be as much punishment for the horse as being too strong.
 First the horse has too much pulling, and then he has too much giving.
 He will drop out of contact in this case.
 Try to feel his mouth and follow it all the time.
 The horse will like your hands, and go confidently to the bit.
 The horse who gets tense and tight, perhaps backing away, is telling you he doesn’t trust your hands when you take up the reins.
 That is why you pick them up very slowly and quietly.
 Colonel Aust suggested that we put a pencil in our mouth and have one of our friends take the pencil in his hands and direct us with it.
 If you do this, then you will understand how invasive and frightening it may feel for a horse to have a bit inside his mouth.
 And the poor horses can get claustrophobic from the pressure of the saddle and girth.”

+We have been walking along together on a break and Zettl turns to me.
 “Take my hand, and close your fist.
 Slowly, not so quick!
 Tighten just a little bit more, slowly, gently.
 Now think of keeping this gentle contact with the horse’s mouth.
 It is comforting, this, isn’t it?”
+Yes, it was…and I still remember the feeling of the soft elasticity.

 “Remember how horses are by nature flight animals.
 When I shut the door for him to go forward, when I put him behind the vertical and behind the bit, when I pull his nose to his chest, can you imagine how this flight animal must feel, whose instinct is to flee?
 He must feel that his soul is taken away from him.
 The length of the reins is also important.
 They must be adjusted to the length of the neck so I can work with my hands without moving them and disturbing him any more than I must.
 And a too-loose rein can be as bad as a too-tight rein.
 When you have a loose rein and you have to turn, most riders think you must use the hand, not the seat and weight, and so they go into the mouth and the horse gets a shock.
 We must be consistent all the time; we must never surprise the horse.
 In the end, this is just being polite and considerate.”